rronan/ChessTransformer/README.md

 - `cp`: the position's centipawn evaluation.
 This is None if mate is certain
 - `mate`: the position's mate evaluation.
 This is None if mate is not certain

- We deduplicate this dataset to 132M unique chess position, and train the network to predict both evaluation and best move.
+We deduplicate this dataset to 132M unique chess positions, and train the network to predict both evaluation and best move.

 Dataset can be downloaded with `scripts/download.py`.

 ## Data Processing

 ### Input